 If you ever receive an email that appears to be from LJMU asking you to provide your username and password via email do not respond.
 Whilst the email may look as though it's come from LJMU it's an example of a "phishing" email, used to gain access to your account details.

-Report the email to your local learning resource centre immediately, or alternatively contact the Planning & Information Helpdesk
+Report the email to your local Library immediately, or alternatively contact the Planning & Information Helpdesk

 Email sending limitations